lcdonaldson/v-tabs/README.md

 # This is called Tabs.
-## It is a vue / node project for housing music tabs and videos in one place.
+## It is a vue front end, node backend project for housing music tabs and videos in one place.

 The basics come from a youtube tutorial and then I added ideas and features.
 It is currently in development (as I get time) and the UI and minor functionality is undergoing changes.